inerciapt/2025_inercia_pt/content/en/participate.md

 📤 Please [submit a zip](https://inercia.partyman.cloud) with your entry: it should contain the entry itself, a short text file explaining the techniques and references used.
 This text file should also explain the best way to display the entry if it needs a special viewer and special settings, and how to play it.
 If you're targetting an uncommon platform and/or wish to guarantee we play the demo as it's meant to be shown, please also include a video capture of your entry.

-Maximum two entries per participant allowed, choose wisely what you want to focus on!
+Maximum two entries per participant allowed on this category, choose wisely what you want to focus on!
 Some leeway on this rule to also allow collaborations but please don't abuse it.

 {{< threeimages